soemxui195/family-binary-tree/README.md

 # Usage

-Require the EmailEditor component and render it with JSX:
+Require the BinaryTree component and render it with JSX:

 ```
 import React, { Component } from "react";